Hima-R-1129/product-catalog/README.md

 docker run -p 8080:8080 product-catalog:latest
 ```

-## CI (GitHub Actions)
-Included workflow `./github/workflows/ci.yml` builds, tests, and builds Docker image (container build) — adjust publish step to push to your registry.

-## Deploy (manual)
-1. Build and push Docker image to your container registry.
-2. Apply Kubernetes manifests in `k8s/` or deploy to your chosen cloud (ECS/AKS/etc.)

 ## Notes
 - This project uses H2 in-memory DB for simplicity.
-Switch to Postgres by updating `application.properties` and dependencies.
+We can switch to Postgres by updating `application.properties` and dependencies.